huenique/pragmail/README.md

 ('BYE', [b'LOGOUT Requested'])
 ```

-As shown, pragmail doesn't provide unnecessary abstraction, but it does equip you with several utility functions and a few useful methods.
+pragmail also quips you with several utility functions and a few useful methods for managing retrieved email messages.
+Please refer to the documentation for details.

 # Installing